 With Ralph Hardy’s retirement, a special election is underway for his replacement for the remainder of his term.
-The nominees are: Tim Burhman, Jo Jones and Brett Smith.
-Below is a letter from Tim Buhrman.
-Other letters will be posted from other nominees if they desire to submit one.
+The nominees are: Tim Burhman, Jo Morehouse and Brett Smith.

 General Chairman Luke Edington sent the following message regarding the carrier’s interpretation of when documentation is required for PS usage.